bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Speaker 1: 00:10:44

-And so maybe, just sort of recap, Introducing Schnorr has been something that's been talked about for a very long time.
+And so maybe, just sort of recap, Introducing `Schnorr` has been something that's been talked about for a very long time.
 2014?
 2014, yeah.

-## Why is Schnorr preferable to ECDSA?
+## Why is `Schnorr` preferable to `ECDSA`?

 Speaker 1: 00:10:54

-And so why do we want this over ECDSA?
+And so why do we want this over `ECDSA`?

 Speaker 0: 00:10:58

 Maybe it's good to go over the history here because I think our reasons for wanting it, at least me personally, have changed.
-The very first, this observation years ago, 2014 was like, wow, Schnorr has this linearity property which means we can like aggregate signatures together in a transaction, what's currently being referred to as cross-input signature aggregation.
+The very first, this observation years ago, 2014 was like, wow, `Schnorr` has this linearity property which means we can like aggregate signatures together in a transaction, what's currently being referred to as cross-input signature aggregation.
-And that goal drove a lot of interest in the scheme, because if you're talking about individual Schnorr signatures on chain or individual ECDSA signatures, maybe a bit faster here or there, they have a better provable security scheme.
+And that goal drove a lot of interest in the scheme, because if you're talking about individual `Schnorr signatures` on chain or individual `ECDSA` signatures, maybe a bit faster here or there, they have a better provable security scheme.
-But on the other hand, like ECDSA is already used, like people, whatever its security assumptions and requirements for proofs are, people have, perhaps unwillingly, already accepted them.
+But on the other hand, like `ECDSA` is already used, like people, whatever its security assumptions and requirements for proofs are, people have, perhaps unwillingly, already accepted them.
 And so the change, unless you expect to completely migrate, but who knows when that happens, There isn't really all that much benefit of like an individual signature whether it's one scheme or another.
-All the advantages in practice come from either simplicity of schemes that can be built on top of it, extensions that can be made like crossing input aggregation and batch validation.
+All the advantages in practice come from either simplicity of schemes that can be built on top of it, extensions that can be made like `crossing input aggregation` and `batch validation`.

 Speaker 2: 00:12:29